-• Job satisfaction is an attitude reflects the extent to which an individual is gratified or fulfilled .by his or her work.
-Extensive research conducted on job satisfaction has indicated that personal .factors such as an individual's needs and aspirations determine this attitude, along with group and organizational factors such as relationships with co-workers and supervisors, working conditions, work policies and compensation.
+□ Job satistiction is an according to be extent to which an individual is gratified or fulfilled .by his or her work.
+Extensive research conducted on job satisfaction has indicated that personal .factors such as an individual's needs and aspirations determine this attitude, along with group and organizational factors such as relationships with coworkers and supervisors, working conditions, work policies and compensation.